-Mr. Leis was recently promoted to Private Banking National Sales Manager for Union Bank after becoming Regional President of Union Bank’s Central Coast Region following the acquisition of Santa Barbara Bank & Trust (SBB&T) in December 2012.
-He previously was President & CEO of Pacific Capital Bancorp (PCBC), a $7 billion in assets community bank holding company that included SBB&T. PCBC had over 1,000 employees and 47 branches.
+Mr. Leis was recently promoted to National Head of Private Banking, previous position was that of Private Banking National Sales Manager and before, the Regional President of Union Bank’s Central Coast Region following the acquisition of Santa Barbara Bank & Trust (SBB&T) in December 2012.
+Prior to joining Union Bank, Mr. Leis was President & CEO of Pacific Capital Bancorp (PCBC), a $7 billion in assets community bank holding company that included SBB&T. PCBC had over 1,000 employees and 47 branches.

-Larry Hibbler, SecretaryOwner and President, Simi Valley Ford
+Larry Hibbler, SecretaryOwner & President, Simi Valley Ford

 Larry Hibbler is the President and Owner of Simi Valley Ford in Simi Valley, California.
 Larry has been in the automobile industry for nearly 43 years.
 His extensive career has included an array of positions and roles, including – salesperson, sales manager, general sales manager, partner, and principle owner.